Rock Radio Heaven (E-F)

-Stations: CKGM Montreal, CKXL Calgary, CHIC Brampton, Ont., CKFH Toronto, CKRC Winnipeg, CHOM Saskatoon, CHAB Moose Jaw, Sask., CKRM Regina
+Stations: CKGM Montreal, CKXL Calgary, CHIC Brampton, Ontario, CKFH Toronto, CKRC Winnipeg, CHOM Saskatoon, CHAB Moose Jaw, Saskatchwan, CKRM Regina

 Notes: Faris also jocked at Regina Internet station KHIT, where he played the music he loved - oldies.
 Was voice person on STV Regina (now Global Regina) and also had a music career writing songs and singing in bars.

 Notes: After a short stop as a copywriter at CFRN, Farrell became Promotion Director at CHUM throughout the late '50s and '60s and played a big part in that station's success.
 After CHUM, he co-founded Creative Sight and Sound, a pioneer in the multimedia industry.
 His book "The CHUM Story" was published in 2001.
 Performed as a comedian, dancer and actor.

 Born: June 19, 1930, Niagara Falls, New York

 Also known as: Birth name was Jeremiah D. Farrell

 Stations: WJJL Niagara Falls, New York, WKBW, WGR Buffalo, New York